JordanAbacus/stable-app-docs/stablecare/terms-and-conditions.md

 **Fraud:** Members are restricted access to StableCare Membership benefits if they commit fraud or are suspected of committing fraud.
 Members who are suspected of attempting to commit fraud will lose StableCare Membership benefits and will forfeit any Membership fees paid to Stable.
 Company reserves the right to press criminal charges against such Members where applicable.

-**Referral Fraud: **Members are strictly forbidden from creating more than one Stable App user account to generate one or more referral codes using different email addresses.
+**Referral Fraud:** Members are strictly forbidden from creating more than one Stable App user account to generate one or more referral codes using different email addresses.
 Creating multiple accounts to facilitate self-referrals will be deemed Referral Fraud by the Company, and will be treated as a violation of our Terms and Conditions, subject to a permanent ban from the Stable App and from losing StableCare Membership benefits.

 **Use of vehicle by non-members:** StableCare Membership benefits do not extend to non-members who borrow a vehicle and who log into the Stable App to log parking.
 StableCare Membership benefits only apply to Members and cannot be transferred in any way to non-members.
 Members caught sharing their Stable App log-in with non-members may have StableCare Membership benefits revoked and may be restricted from using the Stable App.

 **Explicit or Inappropriate Content when logging parking or mapping stables:** Members are not allowed to upload explicit or inappropriate content when logging parking or mapping stables.
 This means no pornography, no derogatory or offensive signs, or language, or any other content that can be considered explicit.
 Company reserves the right to suspend or ban accounts that engage in such behavior when using the Stable App.

 **Coverage:** The coverage amount of StableCare Membership benefits cannot be greater than the total cost of a vehicle, lock, and accessories, if you elect to add on those items.
 Members are required to upload proof of purchase of their vehicle and to send additional proof of purchase of any additional accessories they wish to add to coverage via email if requested by Company.
 Members shall upload proof of purchase of their vehicle to the StableCare Membership account page in the Stable App prior to submitting a theft claim.
 StableCare Membership benefits shall not exceed the total value of all items added to coverage.

+## Consequences of Non-Compliance

+Company reserves the right to deny a theft claim and/or terminate a Member’s StableCare Membership for non-compliance with the Terms and Conditions set forth herein.

 ## Modifications